 This means that you will never forget to invoice a client again.

 Navigate to a specific client → Billing Schedule tab

-Select some billing items in the Billed Manually section and click the Schedule button.
+Select some billing items in the Billed Manually section and click the Schedule Invoice button.

-Review the price, quantities and select a specific future date that you'd like this to be invoiced on (top right hand corner)
+Review the price, quantities and select a specific future date that you'd like this to be invoiced on (top left-hand corner)

-Press Review Invoice when you are ready and then press Proceed and Invoice when you have finished reviewing.
+Press Review & confirm when you are ready and then press Confirm and schedule (1 invoice) when you have finished reviewing.

 When you are done, the billing items will move from the Billed Manually section down to the Billed Automatically section.
 Once that date arrives, Ignition will automatically raise that invoice.